 With Father’s Day just around the corner I knew this frame would be the perfect addition to Justin’s industrial office.
 I love how his industrial light turned out a few weeks ago and he needed some cute pictures of him and his little lady to keep him company during work everyday.
 Plus, I saw the cardboard “I Love Daddy” sign on Pinterest and knew Clara needed to make her daddy a sign.

-To make your own pallet frame, here’s what you’ll need.
+To make your own industrial picture frame, here’s what you’ll need.

 2. Next you either need to sand the wood down or put them through a planer.
 If you like the rough look, by all means leave it as is.
 I just wanted to match the look of the rest of his office with the clean look.
 Besides, the planer is my new favorite tool so I needed an excuse to use it!